-Introduction to Theatre (2180) One Credit, Half Block Grades 9, 10, 11, 12 For students interested in having a deeper understanding of the appreciation for contemporary plays and films, this course traces the development of Western Theatre from ancient Greece to contemporary America.
-Students in class will explore the world of the theatre as they respond personally and critically to a wide variety of performances of plays and musicals such as Antigone, Everyman, Twelfth Night, The Importance of Being Earnest, The Pirates of Penzance, Carousel, and Driving Miss Daisy.
+Introduction to Theatre (2180)

+For students interested in having a deeper understanding of the appreciation for contemporary plays and films, this course traces the development of Western Theatre from ancient Greece to contemporary America.
+Students in class will explore the world of the theatre as they respond personally and critically to a wide variety of performances of plays and musicals such as Antigone, Everyman, Twelfth Night, The Importance of Being Earnest, The Pirates of Penzance, Carousel, and <a href="Driving Miss Daisy.